Have a general question about COVID-19?

 Quarantine separates people who were exposed to a contagious disease, like COVID-19, to see if they become sick and prevent spread of disease.
-For COVID-19, the quarantine period is 14 days.
+For COVID-19, the quarantine period is 14 days after the person’s last exposure to someone with COVID-19.
 If you are in a house that also has a quarantined individual, that person should try as much as possible to keep their distance from the others in the house.
 This can understandably be a great challenge, especially when the quarantined individual is a child or a parent caring for a child.

 Try to keep the person in their own room, if possible and use a separate bathroom, if available.
 Before going into shared areas, the person quarantining should wash their hands, try to maintain at least 6 feet of distance between themselves and others, and cover any coughs or sneezes.
 Clean and disinfect frequently touched surfaces daily and do not share personal household items like dishes, glasses, utensils or towels.
 Others in the house should also maintain good hand washing habits.
 The quarantined individual should immediately isolate if they become sick and contact his/her healthcare provider.